saltstack/salt/doc/ref/configuration/minion.rst

 .. versionchanged:: 3006.0

 Specifying the list of masters now can be done using round-robin DNS entries.
-Each value of the :minion_conf:`master` is looked up, and the list of masters will be expanded by all of the returned addresses.
+Each value of the :conf_minion:`master` is looked up, and the list of masters will be expanded by all of the returned addresses.

 .. code-block:: yaml